opencadc/storage-inventory/tantar/README.md

 `tantar` depends on the resolution policy (above).

-Note: Since artifact and stored object deletion can also be performed by requests to the `minoc` service, all instances of `minoc` that use the same inventory and storage adapter should use the same _recoverableNamespace_ configuration so that preservation and recovery (from mistakes) is consistent.
+Note: Since artifact and stored object deletion can also be performed by requests to the `minoc` service, all instances of `minoc` and `tantar` that use the same inventory and storage adapter should use the same _recoverableNamespace_ configuration so that preservation and recovery (from mistakes) is consistent.

 ### cadcproxy.pem